 Article 14.2 - Applicability

-a) A TIA is required for any development, or portion thereof, which is expected to create fifty (50) or more peak hour vehicle trips or five hundred (500) or more daily vehicle trips except as provided in subsections (c) through (g) below or when road improvements are excluded by North Carolina State Law.
+a) A TIA is required for any development, or portion thereof, which is expected to create one hundred (100) or more peak hour vehicle trips or one thousand (1000) or more daily vehicle trips except as provided in subsections (c) through (g) below or when road improvements are excluded by North Carolina State Law.
 Daily trips are those occurring on peak days on the roadway adjacent to the proposed development, based on the current edition of the Institute of Transportation Engineers (ITE) Trip Generation Manual, with the exception of public and private schools which will be based on NCDOT's most recent MSTA School Traffic Calculator.
 Alternative trip generation rates/equations for non-standard uses may be utilized subject to Town Engineering staff approval.

 b) The determination of the number of trips generated also shall take into account pass-by trips, internal trip capture for integrated mixed use projects (e.g., roadway and/or pedestrian connectivity) and any proposed transportation demand management system where adequate guarantees are provided by the applicant to the Town, which ensure the proposed demand management system will function as proposed for the life of the project.
 In addition, if the proposed development is designed and integrated with an adjacent mixed use project, a credit for trips may be permitted.